wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 *   Choose if display Date
 *   Exclude specific posts/pages from the listing
 *   image placeholder if no-thumb is found
+*   Choose to display results into a simple dropdown

 Also, the plugin is structured to allow *easy overriding of the output template*.
 Just duplicate the file pbytax-template.php that you'll find within the plugin subfolder "templates", and put it in your theme folder.